SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 *&----------------------------------------------------------------------------------------------*
 *  & Object         : ZCL_ZAPI_BUSINESS_P_DPC_EXT=========A_BUSINESSPART01_UPDATE_ENTITY
 *  &--------------------------------------------------------------------------------------------*
-*  & Purpose        : This methods provides the scope for correct wrong ls_address of Business
+*  & Purpose        : This methods provides the scope for correct wrong address of Business Partner
 *                     from Cloud Application Program.

 *  & Author         : Syed Ejazuddin(SAP)

 *  &--------------------------------------------------------------------------------------------*
 *  & Change Log : This Method has a scope for further extension and improvement
 *  &--------------------------------------------------------------------------------------------*